From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Related Works

 \subsection{Entropy in Reinforcement Learning}

-Entropy minimization has long been a cornerstone of unsupervised learning, with early work by \citet{grandvalet2004semi} demonstrating that minimizing entropy on unlabeled data enhances classification accuracy.
-This principle has been adapted to the LLM domain to improve generation confidence and downstream task performance \citep{zhao2025learningreasonexternalrewards, wang2025reinforcementlearningreasoninglarge}.
-For instance, \citet{zhao2025learningreasonexternalrewards} utilized self-certainty as a sole reward signal in RL training, achieving superior out-of-domain performance and matching standard GRPO training on mathematical reasoning benchmarks.
+Recently, entropy minimization~\citep{grandvalet2004semi} has been adapted to RLVR~\citep{zhao2025learningreasonexternalrewards, wang2025reinforcementlearningreasoninglarge}.
+For instance, \citet{zhao2025learningreasonexternalrewards} only utilized self-certainty as a reward signal in RL training, achieving superior out-of-domain performance and matching standard GRPO training on mathematical reasoning benchmarks.
 Similarly, the EMPO framework \citep{zhang2025right} minimizes the entropy of output sequences, leveraging internal model consistency as an effective reward signal.
 Additionally, Seed-GRPO \citep{chen2025seed} employs entropy to modulate the magnitude of policy updates, enhancing training stability.

-However, existing entropy-based approaches primarily focus on fully unsupervised settings or partially labeled datasets with clean annotations.
-In contrast, this work investigates the role of entropy-based mechanisms in RLVR for multimodal tasks under noisy supervision, providing a more comprehensive understanding of their applicability in challenging real-world scenarios.
+However, existing approaches primarily utilize pure entropy as a standalone reward signal, or focus on improving training stability under partially labeled datasets with strictly clean annotations.
+In contrast, our work investigates the dynamic role of entropy-based mechanisms for multimodal tasks under noisy supervision.